We Offer Three Program Options to Choose From

 These community-focused day programs include the best components of the summer program in a short period of time at select rural Washington locations.
 Based on a local college or business, students attend our in-school programs as part of their graduation requirement.
 In-School Programs in business are offered at Pasco and Chiawana High Schools, Centralia/Chehalis Regional, Okanogan and Oman Regional, Willapa Harbor Regional, Aberdeen High School, and Montesano High School.
 The In-School Program in energy is offered at Bremerton High School

-International Programs – An Immersive Business Week Experience in Poland and Italy (8 days)
+International Programs – An Immersive Business Week Experience in Poland (8 days)

 Business Week is offered to high school students in Boleslawowo, Gdansk, and Gdynia, Poland.
 Each program consists of one hundred Polish high school students, ten business volunteers from the U.S., ten American high school students, Polish educators, and two Business Week staff.
 International Business Week places American business professionals and student volunteers in an advisor role to students abroad, leading a team to success in our dynamic, cross-cultural program.
 Volunteer advisors educate, share expertise, and provide feedback to a team of 10 t0 12 English-speaking students.